NirmalNaveen20/aws-cloud-projects/personal-static-website/README.md

 - If you have more than one distribution, you will need to identify the relevant one by ID.
 If you just have one, select BytesDownloaded, Requests, 5xxErrorRate, and 4xxErrorRate.

+## Cleaning up

+AWS resources incur costs.
+Although most services initially fall under the free tier, eventually that runs out, and you will incur costs.
+We recommend that you delete every application after you are done playing with it.

-By following these steps, you have successfully deployed a static website using AWS!
+#### By following these steps, you have successfully deployed a static website using AWS!